petuum/autodist/docs/usage/tutorials/customize-strategy.md

 from autodist.strategy.base import Strategy strategy = Strategy()
 ```
 * Set configurations for the whole graph.
-For example you can utilize the `resource_spec` properties to list
+For example, you can utilize the `resource_spec` properties to list
 all GPU devices for your data parallelism.
 ```python
 strategy.graph_config.replicas.extend([k for k, v in resource_spec.gpu_devices])